 Missouri launched its lottery in 1986, in the middle of a spate of new state lottery programs in the mid-1980s.
 These days, Missouri Lottery is a leader in the American heartland lottery scene, producing new annual sales records year after year.
-Missouri Lottery is a good example of how US state lotteries can put up big numbers without resorting to more modern games or sports betting.
+Missouri Lottery is a good example of how US state lotteries can increase numbers without resorting to more modern games or sports betting.

 Here’s the complete list of Missouri Lottery games at the time of this post:

 - Pick 3 / Pick 4